-- dhcp4: Configure this interface with IPv4 dhcp. - dhcp: Alias for dhcp4 - dhcp6: Configure this interface with IPv6 dhcp. - static: Configure this interface with a static IPv4. - static6: Configure this interface with a static IPv6.
+- dhcp4: Configure this interface with IPv4 dhcp. - dhcp: Alias for dhcp4 - dhcp6: Configure this interface with IPv6 dhcp. - static: Configure this interface with a static IPv4. - static6: Configure this interface with a static IPv6. - ipv6_dhcpv6-stateful: Configure this interface with dhcp6 - ipv6_dhcpv6-stateless: Configure this interface with SLAAC and DHCP - ipv6_slaac: Configure address with SLAAC

-When making use of dhop types, no additional configuration is needed in the subnet dictionary.
+When making use of dhcp or either of the ipv6_dhcpv6 types, no additional configuration is needed in the subnet dictionary.